irenetrampoline/papers/writeups/SetDow_chi13.md

 ## tl;dr
  - Authors examined online creative songwriting community and pairwise patterns of collaboration.
  - Balance in community, effort, and status create successful collaborations.
- - Thought: can we reproduc these findings in other collaborative environments?
+ - Thought: can we reproduce these findings in other collaborative environments?
 What if it wasn't just two people?
 Is it the max or mean that is important?

 ## Overall Thoughts